spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 ##### Maximum Likelihood Estimation

 - Random variables $X_1,X_2,...,X_n$ have a joint density or frequency function $f (x_1, x_2,..., x_n|\theta)$.
 Given observed values $X_i = x_i$ , where $i = 1,..., n$  the likelihood of $\theta$ as a function of $x_1, x_2,..., x_n$ is defined as  $lik(\theta) = f (x_1, x_2,..., x_n|\theta)$.
 When the joint p.d.f. or the joint p.f. $fn(x|\theta)$ of the observations in a random sample is regarded as a function of $\theta $ forgiven values of $x_1,...,x_n$, it is called the likelihood function.
 - The MLE of $\theta$ is that value that maximizes the likelihood of f - it makes the observed data most probable.
 For large samples, MLE often yields a very good estimator.
 It is a value we believe the parameter to be near, but other estimates are likely to be better with smaller samples or any prior information.
+MLE is range respecting unlike MOM - we won’t get an estimate that is beyond the domain of the parameter.
 - If $\hat{\theta} $ is the maximum likelihood estimator of $\theta$ and if g is a one-to-one function, then $g(\hat{\theta})$ is the maximum likelihood estimator of $g(\theta)$.
 Or, if not one to one,, if we define $g(\theta)$ to be a function of $\theta$, then $g(\hat{\theta})$ is an MLE of  $g(\theta)$

 - Therefore, the maximum likelihood estimate is the value of θ that assigned the highest probability to seeing the observed data.
 It is not necessarily the value of the parameter that appears to be most likely given the data.